LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-Steve Guenther is a Talent Acquisition Lead at Lutz Talent with over 20 years of experience in a hiring and managerial capacity, and more than three years in staffing/search.
-He is responsible for assisting clients through the hiring process by searching for, and selecting potential candidates that will fit their current and future business needs.
-Steve will focus his efforts on administrative, human resources, and various accounting staffing needs.
+Steve Guenther is a Client Relations Manager at Lutz Talent with over 20 years of experience in a hiring and managerial capacity, and more than five years in staffing/search.
+He is responsible for assisting clients through the hiring process by searching for and selecting potential candidates that will fit their current and future business needs.
+Steve focuses his efforts on the accounting, finance, human resources, and office administrative industries.